-- a) Only to a journeyman who has gone through the indentured apprenticeship training program under the sponsorship of the Company for which he/she is working. - b) That he/she is working in the maintenance department. - c) That all work normally done by the maintenance department is being performed by the persons employed in the maintenance department. - d) That nothing in this clause shall prohibit the laying off of journeyman, helpers or apprentices if they are not required. - e) That a journeyman may, when facing lay-off, choose to exercise his/her seniority into categories outside of the maintenance area at the job rate if his/her seniority and ability entitle him/her to do so.
+- a) Only to a journeyperson who has gone through the indentured apprenticeship training program under the sponsorship of the Company for which they are working. - b) That they are working in the maintenance department. - c) That all work normally done by the maintenance department is being performed by the persons employed in the maintenance department. - d) That nothing in this clause shall prohibit the laying off of journeyperson, helpers or apprentices if they are not required. - e) That a journeyperson may, when facing lay-off, choose to exercise their seniority into categories outside of the maintenance area at the job rate if their seniority and ability entitle them to do so.